This startup will design an opulent dinner party for you. I tested it on my friends

 In my case, I may have taken my friends out to dinner to thank them for carefully reading and commenting on my manuscript over the last few months.
 Using Social Studies to create a party at home would have been cheaper than a dinner at a nice restaurant, even considering that we made a home cooked meal and have bought plenty of wine.
 And we could stay at the table as long as we wanted.
 “Many people would prefer to have the party at home,” says Griffin.
 “It’s cosier and quieter than being at a restaurant.”

 Before Griffin and Latham launched their business, they did some market research and found that the responsibility for throwing events often falls on women’s shoulders.
 And while party planning is often perceived as fun, it is also hard work, involves planning the menu, managing the guest list, and decorating.
+There’s also a lot of pressure to create a visually stunning party, since images of the event are likely to be posted on Instagram.
 “As we go through adulthood, there are many things to commemorate, from graduations to promotions to milestone birthdays,” says Latham.
 “It’s important to celebrate these moments, but it can also seem overwhelming.
 With Social Studies, we’re hoping to take some of the stress out of planning these events by taking care of all of the design.”

 The biggest challenge to getting Social Studies off the ground was figuring out the logistics of delivering expensive tableware to the customer’s house.
 Griffin spent months developing an ingenious box that contains plenty of padding for each item on the table, from the plates to the candlesticks, along with a set of instructions to make it easier for the host to unpack everything.
 Right now, the boxes are delivered by courier to customers’ homes.
 But eventually, Griffin and Latham expect to deliver nationally by mail, and they believe the boxes will be able to ship without any breakage.
 (Each box has one extra place setting just in case anything is damaged along the way.)